To configure a self-check type of integration profile, you must have the following role:

 - EC - Cash transaction type code

 - EF - Sum

 - Item Identifier – select the type of ID—Barcode, Call number, or Item ID—used to match physical items when incoming messages contain item IDs.

 - Authentication required – select Yes if you want the patron to be required to supply a password.
 Note that the PIN code can be updated by the patron in Primo only if the use_pincode_for_selfcheck_machine parameter is set to true in the Customer Parameters table (see Configuring Other Settings).

-- Allow Fulfillment Network Users (supported for fully unique identifiers only) - select Yes and set the network_users_unique_identifiers parameter to Full for Alma to search for the user locally, then in fulfillment network members.
+- Allow Fulfillment Network Users (supported for fully unique identifiers only) - select Yes for Alma to search for the user locally, then in fulfillment network members.
 The search stops when a match is found and the linked account is created automatically.
-When the network_users_unique_identifiers parameter is set to None, or the field is set to No, Alma searches only local users in response to SIP2 messages.
+This is only supported if user identifiers are fully unique across the fulfillment network as defined in the network_users_unique_identifiers parameter.
+See Configuring User Management.
+When the field is set to No, Alma searches only local users in response to SIP2 messages.

 - The Close Process field defines how Alma handles a currently active work order on the item (if any), or a purchase order line that is waiting to be received.
 For example, if the item is in acquisition and being received from the vendor, or if the item has an active work order (such as an acquisitions technical worker roder).
 This field enables you to to remove work orders from items by scanning their barcodes at the self check machine or to receive an ordered item at the self check machine.